 What is Child Rearing?

 There is no one “right way” to raise a child.
-Around the world, parents successfully raise independent and happy children using a wide variety of approaches.
-Study after study has shown that parental care and involvement, more than any one parenting strategy, is the key to successful child rearing.
+Parents successfully raise independent and confident children using many approaches.
+However, in study after study, one common theme emerges: parental care and involvement, more than any specific child-rearing strategy, is essential to successful child-rearing.
+The best outcomes are associated with setting clear rules and working with children to resolve challenges.

 Global Differences in Child Rearing